Distributed Wind Aeroelastic Modeling

 Project Approach

-In this 2-year project, researchers will work to improve the physics of models for several types of distributed wind turbine designs (called archetypes), including both horizontal- and vertical-axis wind turbines, many of which are part of the NREL Competitiveness Improvement Project.
+During this 3-year project, researchers are working to improve the physics of models for several types of distributed wind turbine designs (called archetypes), including both horizontal- and vertical-axis wind turbines, many of which are part of the NREL Competitiveness Improvement Project.

 Passive-yaw, upwind, stall horizontal-axis wind turbine wind turbine model